w94206229-crypto/videofps/README.md

 # videofps
-a vibe coding fps game with steam video
+a vibe coding fps game with stream video